Mastering Magisters' Terrace

 - Arcane Blade: A magic buff empowering melee attacks.
 Purge this if possible to ease the pressure on tanks.

-- Lightword Healer
+- Lightward Healer

 - Holy Fire: A magic DoT that can be dispelled.